Anupam Tripathi

 “I need to meet expectations to keep my parents calm.”

 This is especially common in emotionally close households where boundaries between parent emotions and child emotions are blurred.
-Without realizing it, parents may project their own unresolved fears onto their child — a pattern addressed in therapy for projection issues.
+Without realising it, parents may project their own unresolved fears onto their child, a pattern addressed in therapy for projection issues.

-Through structured parental overthinking counseling, parents learn to:
+Through structured parental overthinking counselling, parents learn to:

 Separate their fears from their child’s reality